sageserpent-open/SemanticMergeScalaPlugin/README.md

 It works, but has rough edges.

 From doing manual dogfood testing of my own Scala projects (not just the public ones on GitHub), it seems stable and usually provides sensible results.
+It even copes with a sample of ScalaZ changesets!

-There is no guarantee that it won't mangle your Scala files during a merge, and if it does, you are on your own; this plugin doesn't come with guarantees or liability.
+However, there is no guarantee that it won't mangle your Scala files during a merge, and if it does, you are on your own; this plugin doesn't come with guarantees or liability.
 Having said that, please do report bugs, or better yet, raise a pull request with a fix.

 (BTW - *where are the tests?!*)